thenewdarling/Spellbook/Class Features/Psionic Power.md

 **_Psychic Whispers._** You can establish telepathic communication between yourself and others-perfect for quiet infiltration.
 As an action, choose one or more creatures you can see, up to a number of creatures equal to your proficiency bonus, and then roll one Psionic Energy die.
 For a number of hours equal to the number rolled, the chosen creatures can speak telepathically with you, and you can speak telepathically with them.
 To send or receive a message (no action required), you and the other creature must be within 1 mile of each other.
 A creature can't use this telepathy if it can't speak any languages, and a creature can end the telepathic connection at any time (no action required).
 You and the creature don't need to speak a common language to understand each other.

-The first time you use this power after each long rest, you don't expend the Psionic Energy die.
+The first time you use this power after each [[Long Rest]], you don't expend the Psionic Energy die.
 All other times you use the power, you expend the die.

 tags: [[Rogue#Soulknife]]